 Fleetwood and seven-passenger Fleetwood formal (with glass divider) models.

-supports beneath the passenger compartment.
-A slightly modified interior was
+passenger compartment.
+A slightly modified interior was installed and a

 As Cadillac later built some of their new longer and restyled 1989

 front-wheel-drive de Ville and Fleetwood models in the Hess & Eisenhardt

 Madison Heights plant, the ownership of the plant is a mystery.
 Eventually

 all DeVille assembly was transferred to Cadillac's modern Detroit-Hamtramck